Workplace Justice Visa and Strengthening Reporting Protections Pilot Skip navigation

 However, we will generally only provide certification to clients of our service, where we are representing them in their workplace exploitation matter.

-If you are enquiring about certification from the Migrant Workers Centre, please email your request to [email protected].
+If you are enquiring about certification from the Migrant Workers Centre, please submit an online request here.

 Step 3: Once you receive your certification, you should contact a migration agent or lawyer to assist you with your application.